 Your first DMARC record should enable monitoring without any enforcement.
 Publish the following TXT record at _dmarc.yourdomain.com:

 The rua tag tells receivers where to send aggregate reports (XML summaries of authentication results).
-The ruf tag requests forensic reports (individual failure details).
-Not all receivers send forensic reports, but aggregate reports are widely supported.
+The ruf tag requests failure reports (individual failure details, formerly called forensic reports).
+Not all receivers send them, but aggregate reports are widely supported.

 How long to stay at p=none